 96% of Winners/Losers

-Toggle on the 96% winners or 96% of losers from the chart legend.
-This cloud illustrates how did the price behave during trades which ended up being winners.
+This cloud illustrates how did the price behave during trades which turned up to be winners.
 The 2nd percentile to 98th percentile range is used to weed out extreme outliers.
 If you still want these outliers, then consider using Min/Max clouds.

 Toggle on the Min/Max Change% for winners from the chart legend at the bottom.
 This will show a green cloud on your chart.